 You will want to correct these 8 reference page mistakes before an employer sees them.
-You do not want the employer to think of you as one who is sloppy, who doesn't check their work for accuracy.
-How would it look if you can't even properly submit a reference page to apply for a job?
-It sets the tone that you are incapable of even simplest of tasks.
+You do not want the employer to think of you as one who is sloppy, or who doesn't check their work for accuracy.
+How would it look if you can't even properly submit a reference page when applying for a job?
+It sets the tone that you are incapable of even the simplest of tasks.

 Eight Reference Page MistakesExplore all 8 of these reference page mistakes so that you can display your knowledge and attention to detail effectively.

 Be sure to properly spell the names of the people you choose to use as contacts.
 Check the spelling of their street and city names.
 Be sure the addresses are correct along with the telephone numbers and email addresses.
 It wouldn't look terrific for you to get the contact info of your references wrong.
 How will the employer contact them?
 It would be bad if an email they send bounces back because of a wrong email address.

 In your haste to write a resume and cover letter, you may have forgotten about your reference page.
 You do not want to be caught being unprepared because you didn't bring this page to the interview.
 You should always have a page ready to hand in should the need arise.
 It isn't that difficult to write, we have an example you can look at, or you can follow our writing guide.
 If you prefer we also have a writing video if you like videos better.

 Your objective is to connect the employer with people who can speak well of your abilities.
 It is counterproductive to supply incorrect contact info.
 The employer needs to verify what you wrote on your resume and can only do so if they can reach the person.
 Periodically you should call or email each reference to verify that you have their most current contact information.